microsoft/Olive/examples/phi3/README.md

 # Fine-tune the model with lora method, optimize the model for cuda target and inference with ONNX Runtime Generate() API
 python phi3.py --target cuda --finetune_method lora --inference --prompt "Write a story starting with once upon a time" --max_length 200

-# Fine-tune, quantize and optimize the model
+# Fine-tune, quantize using AWQ and optimize the model for cpu target
 python phi3.py --target cpu --precision int4 --finetune_method lora --awq
 ```